The $10K AI Freelancing Blueprint: Proven Step-by-Step

 Week 1 Action Items

-• Skill chosen
+Skill chosen

-• 3 to 5 portfolio samples created
+Three to five portfolio samples created

 02